• About

 Serving Suggestions

 Serve them in either the baking dish or take them out and place them in a basket lined with parchment paper or a tea towel.
-I happen to like letting people serve themselves, but either way is inviting.

 • The rest of the year, these rolls are a great side dish for comfort food.
-They are great with homemade minestrone soup, creamy pesto pasta and instead of pita with a big Greek salad.
+They are great with homemade minestrone soup, creamy pesto pasta and instead of pita with a big Detroit Style Greek salad.

 Storing and Using Leftovers

 While these rolls are best served straight out of the oven, you can save any leftovers for a day or two.
-To reheat them, I like to put them in a baking dish, brush a bit of additional garlic butter on top and bake for 5-7 minutes at 325℉ until they are soft and warm again.
+To reheat them, put them in a baking dish, brush a bit of additional garlic butter on top and bake for 5-7 minutes at 325℉ until they are soft and warm again.

 You can also let these sit out for a few hours and make a bread stuffing or a savory bread pudding out of the "stale" rolls.